davidsoloman/WeaRSS/README.md

 ## Building

 1. Clone this Repo
 2. In the same parent directory where you cloned WeaRSS, clone my fork of [Riasel](https://github.com/creativedrewy/Riasel).
+See the example directory listing just below.
+3. Open the build.gradle for WeaRSS in Android Studio.
+4. Have fun!

 ```
 :: A directory listing in the parent directory ::

 WeaRSS/ - Git created this directory on clone; all repo files in here
 Riasel/ - Same for Riasel
 ```
-3. Open the build.gradle for WeaRSS in Android Studio.
-4. Have fun!

 ## Contributing

-There's lots of
+There's lots of possible features to implement, and I'd love the community's help!

 License
 --------